Cholera control guideline

 Education

-The case or relevant care-giver should be informed about the nature of the infection and the mode of transmission.
-Emphasise the importance of hygienic practices, particularly hand washing before eating and preparing food and after going to the toilet.
-Linen and towels used by the case should not be shared, and should be washed separately in hot water.
+Inform the case or relevant caregiver about the nature of the infection and the mode of transmission.
+Emphasise the importance of hygienic practices, particularly hand washing before eating, preparing food and after using the toilet.
+Advise them not to share linen and towels used by the case and to wash these items separately in hot water.

 Isolation and restriction

-Cases who are food handlers are required not to attend work until 2 stool specimens 24hours apart are negative for V. cholerae.
+Cases who are food handlers and carers of patients, children and the elderly are required not to attend work until 2 stool specimens 24 hours apart are negative for V. cholerae.

 Contact management